Adaptive video streaming

 Depending on your screen resolution and UI layout selection, you’ll receive a video stream that’s best suited for the size of the video element.

-For example, if you switch from a notes-focused layout to video-focused focused videos, you’ll start to receive larger video resolutions, and when you switch back to notes-focused, it will instantly scale back.
+For example, if you switch from a notes-focused layout to video-focused layout, you’ll start to receive larger video resolutions, and when you switch back to notes-focused, it will instantly scale back.

 When the network quality degrades, you’ll start receiving videos in lower resolution to avoid network congestions that may interrupt the audio.